 In November 2009, we identified 7 potential employee/vendor matches.
 In January 2010, we identified an additional 5 potential employee/vendor matches.
-We have submitted them to Human Resources for further evaluation.
-Their review is in process.
+We have submitted them to Human Resources Department (HRD) for further evaluation.
+As of April 21, 2010, HRD determined that 8 were not a conflict.
+Their review is in process for the remaining 4 matches.